 The Department of Physics and Astronomy at Macquarie

-University is hosting a free 1-day workshop on using drones
+University hosted a free 1-day workshop on using drones

 and satellite data for research.
-The meeting will be held on
+The meeting was held on

 drones and satellites, but also to address practical

-questions on how to use these tools in your research.
+questions on how to use these tools for research.